 Pain is your body’s way of getting your attention when something isn’t right, but many of us don’t always stop to listen.
 There are certain pains that women shouldn’t ignore, especially pains in the breasts or painful periods.
 Even smaller issues like fatigue, shortness of breath, or blood in your urine can indicate larger problems.
 Women should consult their doctors if they feel pain in any parts of their bodies.
-Here are eight pains women should never ignore.
+Here are eight pains women should never ignore - especially during pregnancy.

 Pain during a woman’s menstrual cycle could indicate endometriosis.
 According to WebMD, endometriosis is the accumulation of misplaced endometrial tissue on the fallopian tubes, ovaries, and bowel.
 It can lead to chronic pain and possible infertility if not properly treated.
 Women should consult a doctor if they have pain during their monthly periods.

 According to WebMD, pain and tenderness in women’s breasts is called mastalgia, and may be associated with your period cycle, or not follow any sort of pattern.
 Pain in the breasts will usually worsen when your hormone levels change, or depending on some medications you might be taking.
 Stress and caffeine can also affect breast pain.
 According to WebMD, breast pain is not usually a symptom of breast cancer; painful lumps, however, could be caused by breast cancer.
 See a doctor if you ever feel any pain or lumps in your breasts.

 If you think you’re experiencing what you would call the worst headache of your life, see a doctor, advises WebMD.
 Head pain could be a sinus headache, but it could be a brain hemorrhage or tumor.
 According to Sandra Fryhofer, M.D., MACP, and spokeswoman for the American College of Physicians, you should get medical attention immediately if you’re unsure of the cause of your pain.